Adho Mukha Svanasana (Downward-Facing Dog) – Benefits, Adjustment & Cautions

 Avoid Adho Mukha Svanasana if you have high blood pressure or an injured achilles tendon.

-To be sure that you practise an asana correctly, we recommend to participate in our Yoga Teacher Training Program.
+To be sure that you practise an asana correctly, we recommend to learn with an experienced and qualified teacher.

 Lots of online materials, Youtube videos and Instagram instructions make it easy to practice at home.
 Nevertheless you should be careful about your alignment and postures.
 Not every pose is suitable for everyone!
 Also, literally anyone can upload videos and photos without being a qualified teacher.
 So make sure you actually practice with an experience teacher who can guide you individually and teach you how to practice yoga safely.
 This does not only ensure the maximum benefit, it also reduces the risk for injuries.

 Doing a Yoga Training to expand your Yoga Practice and Knowledge